 The easiest way to install is via the existing generated Scheme code.
 The requirements are:

-realpath.
-On Linux, you probably already have this.
-On a macOS, you can install this with
+GMP.
+On Linux, you probably already have these.
+On macOS and major BSD flavours, you can install them using a package manager: for instance, on macOS, you can install with the

 On Windows, it has been reported that installing via